pushrax/kantan/README.md

     $ ./kantan /path/to/scheme/file

-If you use a git repository for your configuration dotfiles, integrating kantan is extremely easy.
+If you use a git repository for your configuration dotfiles (highly recommended), integrating kantan is extremely easy.
 Just add kantan as a submodule, and modify your Makefile to tell kantan to build its templates.
 For an example, you can take a look at my [dotfiles repository](https://github.com/pushrax/dotfiles).
+Otherwise, you can just run kantan directly and copy or link the files it generates.

 ## Scheme format